Michael Berman, Deputy CIO & Chief Innovation Officer, California State University, Office of the Chancellor

 She was previously Senior Director of Networked Knowledge Ventures and Emerging Technologies at Virginia Tech.
 For more than 15 years, she has championed the use of technology to engage students in the learning process.
 She has a passion for working with faculty to explore new technologies and their potential implementations in teaching and learning.
 She loves working with faculty who are willing to push the boundaries of the leading edge of technology in teaching, learning, and research.
 Her current projects involve the convergence of technologies and learning spaces to create interactive and engaged learning opportunities.
 Jennifer's conversations around technology focuses on increasing digital fluency for students, faculty, and life-long learners.

-Jenn Stringer, Chief Academic Technology Officer & Assistant Vice Chancellor for Teaching and Learning, UC Berkeley
+Jenn Stringer, Assistant Vice Chancellor for IT and Deputy CIO, UC Berkeley

 Jenn Stringer is responsible for the strategic direction of academic computing on the campus and for services that support classroom technologies and video capture and production, faculty instructional technology support, the campus LMS and student portal, and student computing.
 Prior to Berkeley she has been Director for Academic Technology Services at New York University and Director of Educational Technology at Stanford University School of Medicine.
 She has worked in libraries and the educational research arena since 1989.
 She has managed public services and computers labs in libraries and educational technology grants supporting medical education and designed unique learning spaces that support collaborative teaching and learning activities.
 She graduated from the University of California, Santa Cruz with honors in History and completed her Masters in Library and Information Science from San Jose State University.